 Insurance holds a potential value that needs to be understood by SCRM professionals that can help recoup financial losses as a result of non-welcoming disruptions.
 Insurance companies specialize in quantifying risk and can help companies to put forward appropriate contingency plans.

-7. Plans dealing disastrous scenarios
+7. Plans dealing with disastrous scenarios

 Losses and damages are part and parcel of a business lifecycle.
 Multiple unexpected disasters can arise which may ruin global supply chains.
 So map out your disaster planning document efficiently considering risks associated with the location, climate, geography or even a country’s political state.